Ekuuuu/Adventum-CSC207/README.md

 * Clone the repository from Github
 * From the main screen in Android Studio, select "Open an existing Android Studio Project"
 * From the cloned repository, select phase2
-* Wait for the build to be completed
+* Select the Pixel 3 as the device for the application
 * Run the application